ItsANameToo/hermod/README.md

 ### 2. Add noah to your visudo configuration

-> This step is required to guarantee that noah can execute all `sudo` commands required to get rebuild your node.
+> This step is required to guarantee that noah can execute all `sudo` commands required to rebuild your node without your intervention.

 ```bash
 sudo visudo